oroinc/documentation/user/back-office/activities/calendar-events/create-calendar-event.rst

 4. Click **Save**.
 The event appears in your calendar if you have specified yourself as an event owner or a guest.

-5. Refresh a page to update the widget after you created the new event.
+5. Refresh a page to update the widget after creating the new event.

 .. _user-guide-activities-events-add-system-calendar: